iamstarkov/typographic-playground/README.md

 > Playground for my typographic modules

-This project suppoused to be playground for testing my typography modules in real world.
+This project supposed to be playground for testing my typography modules in real world.

 ## Install